 I should mention that it is possible to design a self-mulching garden.
 This is usually more achievable in more “wild” areas of an urban yard which are not manicured.
 In our yard, for instance, the pine trees along the back perimeter drop their pine needles to create their own mulch.
 For perennial and annual gardens however, mulching takes a bit more work.

 We are fortunate to live in an area with lots of deciduous trees that provide leaves and a source of shredded wood.
 We also live in an area with a great municipal composting program.
-If these local resources are not available in your area, the organic mulches listed below may not be the best mulches for you.
+Use the organic mulch that makes the most sense in your location and environment.

 Composting Leaves Printable Instructions